Marionette.Toolkit.Component

 You may need to pass data to your component’s view instance.
 To do this, provide

-definition on your component as an object literal.
+a viewOptions definition on your component as an object literal.
 This will

-be passed to the constructor of your view as part of the options
+be passed to the constructor of your view as part of the options.

 const MyView = View.extend({